nlp-tlp/15926-4-RDL-CITS3200/minutes/CITS3200 W7 meeting - Client.md

 ### Answers and Comments

+- 'Thing' and 'Possible Individual' need to be in graph.
+  - Check if 'Thing' is only root in Onno's site.
 - Arrows can be pointing to children.
 - Colours for nodes when expanded/collapsed.
 - Clicking on the label for node info - labels can be toggled on.
 - Use mainstream packages/libraries.
 - [Living lab](https://livinglabproject.com/) - colour scheme/design.
 - [IndEEA](https://indeaa-docs.systemhealthlab.com/developer/) documentation styling.
+- User stories doc for sprint 3 - can incorporate into flyer.

 ## Next meeting